 At the end of the day, I spent $300 for the inspection and that was that.
 I didn’t lose my earnest money because the terms of the contract said I’d pay it after the inspection.
 Also, I didn’t spend anything on the mortgage application.
-Like I said, the total expense was 10 days of chaos, $300 and a 3500+ word post!
+Like I said, the total expense was 10 days of chaos, $300 and this post!

 The learning experience was great.
 I interacted with lenders, real estate agents, and learned a lot about the entire home buying process.
 I’d say it was $300 well spent!

 My advice for you when it comes to what to include in a house purchase agreement and how to go about deciding if an investment property is really the investment you’re looking for:

 - Always have a “Contingent on Inspection” clause in your purchase agreement.
 You never know what will be uncovered during the inspection.